This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 The effects of terminating a Debt Agreement include:

-- Creditors can commence or recommence recovery action against you for the whole amount owed;
+- Creditors can commence or recommence recovery action against you for the whole amount owed, including back interest;

 - The termination can be used as the basis for making you Bankrupt using a Creditor’s Petition.